pavan0192/Contact_App_Pavan0192/README.md

 step 4:
 commandPrompt on the path where mongodb is installed.

-Command : mongo
+Command 1 : mongo

+command 2 : db.dropDatabase()

+(This command would drop any junk data in the db if any are present)

 EX: This is the path in which i have installed mongodb in my PC "C:\Program Files\MongoDB\Server\3.4\bin\mongod.exe".

-step 5:
-command : db.dropDatabase()

-(This command would drop any junk data in the db if any are present)

-EX: This is the path in which i have installed mongodb in my PC "C:\Program Files\MongoDB\Server\3.4\bin\mongod.exe"

-Step 6:
+Step 5:
-Paste the below link in the Browser. http://localhost:3000/#/home2
+Paste the below link in the Browser : http://localhost:3000/#/home2